 Dussehra is celebrated with great pomp and splendor, and most of the rituals are very elaborate.
 The entire town and the whole region get flooded with color and lights.
 People dress up in colorful costumes, make lots of noise, and enjoy this festive season.
 There are several festivals celebrated in India, and they have different meanings.

 While in India, festivals are celebrated for various reasons, like the harvest festival and the celebration of good luck, the Dussehra festival in India is mostly celebrated, celebrating good over evil.

 In the olden days, this festival was celebrated on a beautiful day called Ashadhya.
 This day marked the beginning of the season of prosperity.
 In the olden days, this festival was also considered a celebration of love.
 In the olden days, marriages were performed in front of the temple, and then the bride and groom exchanged sweets.

 Nowadays, the festival of Dussehra is celebrated on the day of Dussehra.
-On this day, all of the people celebrate good luck and the auspiciousness.
+On this day, all the people celebrate good luck and auspiciousness.
 The entire town gets decorated with lights, garlands are hung all around the area, and people do many festivities and revelries on this auspicious occasion.

 At Dussehra, the family members and close friends celebrated the victory of good over evil.
 Many temples house holy sites where the Goddesses come to grant blessings and protect the people from sin.

 Some of the most famous ones are the Vithal, Parambikulam, Kumbh, and Aaranyasis.
 There are also various temple-maintained gardens and parks where flowers are being displayed and decorated.
 Every part of the town is decorated to the hilt with colored lights and garlands.